gardener/kupid/README.md

 Only a pod whose namespace matches the `spec.namespaceSelector` and also matches the `spec.podSelector` will be applied the specified pod scheduling policy.

-An explicitly specified empty selector would match all objects (i,e. namespaces and pods respectively).
+An explicitly specified empty selector would match all objects (i.e. namespaces and pods respectively).

-A `nil` selector (i.e. not specified in the `spec`) will match no objects (i.e. namespaes and pods respectively).
+A `nil` selector (i.e. not specified in the `spec`) will match no objects (i.e. namespaces and pods respectively).

 ### Support for top-down pod scheduling criteria